Susannah Atkins, LCSW

 Clinical Supervisor and Counselor

 Rosalin Brueck completed her undergraduate studies in political science at Dartmouth College and Fordham University.
-She received her master’s from Alliance Graduate School of Counseling and is a Licensed Mental Health Counselor in the state of New York.
-Rosalin works collaboratively with individuals, addressing a variety of issues including anxiety, relationship problems, doubts about faith, eating disorders, and mood disorders.
-She is trained in EMDR for trauma and is certified in Eating Disorder Intuitive Therapy.
-Currently, she is pursuing training in the following areas: Internal Family Systems, coaching for talented/gifted adults, and certification as an Eating Disorders Specialist.
-She is a member of the American Association of Christian Counselors and the International Association of Eating Disorder Professionals.
-Rosalin and her husband, Paul, attend Redemption Community Church in Westchester, NY.
-She enjoys surfing, snowboarding, volunteering, reading and writing.
+She received her MA from Alliance Graduate School of Counseling and is licensed to provide counseling in NY & NJ.
+Rosalin works collaboratively with individuals, addressing a variety of issues including anxiety, relationship problems, trauma, spiritual formation, eating disorders, mood disorders, and provides coaching for gifted/talented adults.
+She is certified in Intuitive Eating and in Eating Disorder Intuitive Therapy.
+Currently, she is pursuing training in Internal Family Systems and certification as an Eating Disorders Specialist.
+Rosalin is a member of the American Association of Christian Counselors and the International Association of Eating Disorder Professionals.
+Rosalin and her husband live in Long Beach, NY and attend CenterPoint Church.
+She enjoys surfing, snowboarding, volunteering, reading, and writing.

 Ashley Buechele completed her undergraduate degree at Vanderbilt University, and she holds a master’s in biblical counseling from Westminster Theological Seminary.
 She received additional training in counseling through an internship at the Christian Counseling and Educational Foundation in suburban Philadelphia.
 Prior to becoming a counselor, Ashley worked on Wall Street, specifically in private equity and real estate finance.
 Ashley works with individuals, couples, children and adolescents.
 She counsels in areas including abuse, trauma, depression, anxiety, grief, boundaries and relationships.
 Ashley has led support groups focused on addictions and boundaries and has taught the class, “How People Change.”
 Ashley is married to Greg, and they have four children.
 Ashley enjoys travel, good food, and exploring new neighborhoods of New York City.